-22 Proven Ways to Get Followers on Instagram
+22 Proven Ways to Get Instagram Followers

 Researching their accounts might reveal hashtags you haven’t thought of, influencers you haven’t reached out to, or other strategies that can inform your own.

-Also, note which of their posts are performing the best – that can serve as another cue as to what can work on your own account.
+Also, note which of their posts are performing the best – that can serve as another clue as to what can work on your own account.

-12. Follow, Like & Comment on Others’ Content
+12. Interact Across Instagram (Follow, Like & Comment on Other Posts)

 Strategically engage with users who will potentially like your profile.